Linuxfabrik/monitoring-plugins/ipmi-sensor/README.md

 # Overview

-The check calls `ipmitool sensor list` locally to fetch detailed sensor information.

-* Tested on OS: CentOS 7 Minimal, Fedora 30, Fedora 31
-* Tested with Monitoring Tool: Icinga2

-Features:
-* Auto Discovery: no
-* Default Thresholds: yes (as stated from IPMI)
-* Takes time periods into account: no
-* Uses temporary files: no

-Hints and Recommendations:
-* Running this check just makes sense on hardware using an IPMI interface.
+The check calls `ipmitool sensor list` to fetch detailed sensor information.
+Running this check just makes sense on hardware using an IPMI interface.
+Needs sudo.

 We recommend to run this check every 15 minutes.